 To be honest, post-surgery was easier than expected.
 I wasn't in much pain and the only difficulty was sitting down for extended periods of time because the gel pack was so uncomfortable.
 The common side-effects of surgery are impotence and incontinence, both of which I luckily managed to avoid.
 Or so I thought ...

 After 4-6 weeks, I noticed a change in my poo.
 I became constipated and the stools were rock hard and literally tore my ringer to shreds when I managed to strain one out.
 Yes, there was lots of blood.
 The doctor's don't know why this happened and it lasted for about 6-8 weeks.
-On top of this, I had gel-like ectoplasm streaked with blood leaking out of my ass.
+After the 'London Brick' experience, I then had gel-like ectoplasm streaked with blood leaking out of my ass.
 WTF!
 It certainly made me think twice about ripping out a big fart, as the follow-through could be quite messy.
-This 'colonic mucus' is a known side-effect of the radiation, which they conveniently forgot to tell me about.
+This 'colonic mucus' is a known side-effect of the radiation, which they unfortunately forgot to tell me about.

 The radiation also affected my bladder, making it extremely difficult to pee.
 However, drugs solved this problem and it's continuing to get easier as time passes and the radiation dies down.

-Fortunately, I'm not impotent and I get a prescription for viagra, just to make sure everything keeps working.
+Fortunately, I'm not impotent and I get a prescription for viagra, just to make sure everything keeps working down there.
 Happy days!
 On a side note, I didn't know that as a cancer patient, you get an exemption card which entitles you to free prescriptions.
 Every cloud ...

-Four months after surgery, I had a follow-up blood test in Feb 2021.
+I had a follow-up blood test in Feb 2021, which was 4 months post-surgery.
 The radiation has destroyed half my prostate but I still have half a prostate left.
 Normal PSA levels are between 0-3, so the doctors predicted a value of 1.5.
 My results came back at 0.6, which was much better than expected (compared to 15.5 pre-surgery).
 Because of this good result, my oncologist allowed me to stop taking the cancer drugs.
 It took about 2 months to flush them out of my system and I'm no longer throwing up and feeling sick every day.
 What a relief!

-It looks extremely promising that we've nuked the cancer.
+I don't want to get carried away, but it looks like we've nuked the cancer.
 However, I can't be officially signed-off as cancer-free for 5 years.
-I also will have to have blood tests every 6 months for the rest of my life.
+I also have to have blood tests every 6 months for the rest of my life.

 This lockdown year has certainly been a rollercoaster and it was only by complete chance that I found out I had prostate cancer.
 This insidious disease kills nearly 40 men every single day, so if you're reading this and are a guy over 40, I implore you to complete the questionnaire and pester your doctor for a PSA test every year.
-Catch it early and you have a great chance of being cured.
+Catch it early and you have loads of treatment options with a great chance of being cured.

 Be safe out there.Read Silent Killer 1